MPAS-Dev/MPAS-Tools/conda_package/docs/seaice/partition.rst

 Graph partition tools
 ---------------------
-`
 The tools ``prepare_seaice_partitions`` and ``create_seaice_partitions`` are
-used to create MPAS-Seaice graph partitions that are better balanced so that each processor "owns" cells both polar and equatorial regions.
+used to create MPAS-Seaice graph partitions that are better balanced so that each processor "owns" cells from both polar and equatorial regions.

 .. code-block:: none